What is the Speech SDK?

 You can suggest an idea or report a bug by creating an issue on GitHub:

-See also Azure Cognitive Services support and help options to get support, stay up-to-date, give feedback, and report bugs for Cognitive Services.
+See also Azure AI services support and help options to get support, stay up-to-date, give feedback, and report bugs for Azure AI services.